Clinical trials

 Before a clinical trial can begin, the U.S. Food and Drug Administration (FDA) must approve early-phase clinical trials.

-Before starting the trial, the research team and sponsor must obtain approval and the clinical trial participants must provide informed consent.
+Prior to starting the trial, the research team and sponsor must obtain approval and the clinical trial participants must provide informed consent.
 After completing these steps, the team can begin Phase 3 of the trial.

 What to expect when you participate in clinical trials